stylekit/stylekit.github.io/_posts/_temp/_2017-03-16-ios-10-programming-fundamentals-review.md

 **open** (even wider than public)
 If a class is declared open, code in another module can subclass it; it can’t do that if the class is declared merely public.
 If an open class member is declared open, code in another module that subclasses this class can override this member; it can’t do that without the open declaration.

+### deInit:

+One way to test for and observe a memory leak is to implement a class’s deinit.
+This method is called when the instance goes out of existence.
+If the instance never goes out of existence, deinit is never called.
+That’s a bad sign, if you were expecting that the instance should go out of existence.